vuejs/vuefire/docs/nuxt/auth.md

 # Authentication

 Nuxt VueFire integrates with [Firebase Authentication](https://firebase.google.com/docs/auth) module to automatically synchronize the current user state on the server and the client.
-Activate this module by setting the `vuefire.auth` to `true` in `nuxt.config.ts`:
+Activate this module by setting the `vuefire.auth.enabled` to `true` in `nuxt.config.ts`:

 ```ts{5-7}
 export default defineNuxtConfig({